Borregaard ASA: Mandatory notification of trade – primary insider, exercise of stock options, purchase and sale of shares

-Today, primary insider Ole Gunnar Jakobsen, Plant Director, Sarpsborg Site, exercised 15,000 stock options at a strike price of NOK 91.56 per share, and in separate transactions, purchased and sold the same number of shares.
+Today, primary insider Tom Erik Foss-Jacobsen, Executive Vice President (EVP), exercised 17,000 stock options at a strike price of NOK 91.56 per share and 3,000 stock options at a strike price of NOK 70.95 per share, and in separate transactions purchased and sold 20,000 shares.

 1. Details of the person discharging managerial responsibilities/person closely associated